Experience the Stars: Namibia's Dark Sky Corridor

 Modern smartphones with night mode can capture impressive results.
 Download a long-exposure app, use a small tripod or stable surface, and experiment with 15-30 second exposures.

-Q: Is fuel available near Fish River Canyon?
 Fuel is available at Canyon Roadhouse (near Hobas).
-Ai‑Ais may have fuel but availability isn't guaranteed.
+Ai-Ais may have fuel, but availability isn't guaranteed.
 Always fill up in Keetmanshoop.

-Q: Where should I stay near Keetmanshoop for stargazing?
 Kitchen51 Cottages, 40 km north on the B1 highway.
 Beyond the town's light dome, with 360° horizons and comfortable facilities.

-Q: 🌠 How do I know what’s visible tonight?
-For real‑time stargazing data in Keetmanshoop, visit TheSkyLive’s Keetmanshoop guide.
-It provides up‑to‑the‑minute charts of visible planets, constellations, and deep‑sky objects from your exact location.
+For real-time stargazing data in Keetmanshoop, visit TheSkyLive’s Keetmanshoop guide.
+It provides up-to-the-minute charts of visible planets, constellations, and deep-sky objects from your exact location.
 The information updates continuously, so you can check what’s overhead right now and plan your observations with live accuracy.

 🎯 Plan Your Dark Sky Corridor Journey

 Namibia's Southern Dark Sky Corridor rivals the Atacama and Australian Outback for clarity and brilliance.
 Whether you're chasing astrophotography, serious astronomy, or simply the awe of standing beneath a sky most humans never see, this route delivers.
+The universe has always been overhead.
+Southern Namibia remembers what we've forgotten.

 Stay at *Kitchen51 Cottages—where excellent stargazing meets highway convenience in Southern Namibia's Dark Sky Corridor.*